 For more information on specific recycling, see our posts:

 Making sure you have good oral hygiene is key to avoiding dental treatment and therefore protecting the environment.

 Despite this, don’t be tricked into spending money on unnecessary products.

 Items which promise you better oral hygiene but don’t deliver results will only end up in landfill, adding to the environmental burden.

 At Electric Teeth, we have investigated a number of products which don’t live up to the promised standard, and we urge you to avoid buying them.
 For example:

-Whitening toothpastes should be bought with caution, as most of them will only remove surface stains and not whiten the overall color of your teeth (as explained in our article on whitening toothpastes).
+Whitening toothpastes should be bought with caution, as most of them will only remove surface stains and not whiten the overall color of your teeth.

 Mouthwashes are also unnecessary for all but a very few cases.
 You can find out more about that below.